rockyboyyang/Pokechampions-FrontEnd/README.md

 ![edit-pokemon](src/assets/images/edit-pokemon.png)

-- Search Feature that lets you find a Pokemon by its type or name -Search By Name/Characters
+- Search Feature that lets you find a Pokemon by its type or name
+   - Search By Name/Characters
    ![edit-team](src/assets/images/by-name.png)

-   -Search By Type
+   - Search By Type
    ![edit-pokemon](src/assets/images/by-type.png)

 - Able to select Shiny and Non-Shiny Pokemon